bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Generic_Actions_Monitoring.md

 # Monitoring a job

 ## Last job result information
-The result of the last job is displayed in next to the job:
+The result of the last job is displayed next to the job:
  *  ![Inprogress](images/JobStatusInProgress.png): Job is in progress
  *  ![JobOK](images/JobStatusOK.png): Last job was successful
  *  ![JobKO](images/JobStatusFailed.png): Last job was unsuccessful